 TransitionSequenceAsset

 ScriptableObject for defining reusable animation sequences.
-Create via: Create > CupkekGames > Luna > Transition Sequence
+Create via: Create > CupkekGames > Luna UI > Transition Sequence

 Supports: